18 October 2008

 1 cup milk, preferably 2 per cent or homogenized

-½ teaspoon white or freshly ground black pepper
+½ tsp white or freshly ground black pepper

 ½ cup crumbled peppery or garlic-flavoured Boursin cheese